CaveSpectre11/explorer-1/README.md

 Where [SIZE] is an integer higher than the default.

-*note: SIZE will depend on which blockchain you are using, you may need to play around a bit to find an optimal setting*
+*note: SIZE will depend on which blockchain you are using